laralord-project/Server/documentation/06_environment-source-tenant-resolver.md

 ####    1. `ENV_SOURCE=vault`
 Fetches credentials from Vault HashiCorp and supports the following configurations:

+For Production environment we recommend to use auth type **kubernetes** - because this approach avoid the token's TTL management.

+Kubernetes automatically set the fresh token on pods - which could be used for Vault Authorization

 | Environment Variable         | Option                          | Default Value                                   | Description                                                         |
 |------------------------------|---------------------------------|-----------------------------------------------|---------------------------------------------------------------------|
 | `ENV_VAULT_ADDR`             | `--vaultAddr=http://vault:8200` | `http://vault:8200`                           | Address of the Vault HashiCorp server.                              |